-Cognitive Neuroscience of Creativity
+Cognitive Science of Creativity

 Despite its critical importance to society, the process by which creative ideas emerge remains elusive.
 To assess the creative quality of ideas, traditional approaches have largely relied on human ratings.
 In my first publication (Orwig et al., 2021, Journal of Cognitive Neuroscience) my collaborators and I applied a novel semantic distance measure to automatically assess the novelty of ideas.
 Additionally, we analyzed functional Magnetic Resonance Imaging (fMRI) to capture dynamic interactions between brain regions, identifying patterns of resting-state network connectivity associated with creativity.